ReapredatoR/CodeAlpha_Stock_Prediction_Apple_Inc/readme.md

 ## About Dataset:

 The dataset captures the historical stock price information for Apple Inc., offering a comprehensive perspective on the company's financial performance over time.
-Each record corresponds to a specific date, beginning from December 12, 1980.
+Each record corresponds to a specific date, beginning from December 12, 1980 to 2021.
 Here's a breakdown of the dataset columns:

 - **Date:** The date of the stock price record, providing a chronological timeline for the dataset.